 Simek says that “while Ægir personifies the sea as a friendly power, Rán embodies the sinister side of the sea, at least in the eyes of the late Viking Age Icelandic seafarers.”
 Linking this back to the idea that Milton drowned trying to return to his palace in the ocean it would seem to Edith Senior that he is the embodiment of Rán, while Lewis is Ægir.
 Even their colouring implies this, with Rán being depicted as darker and Ægir as lighter.
 They are brother and sister in the myths, married to one another.
 Lewis and Milton also shared a bond (though not romantic) through their similar delusions and heeding the fact that Lewis couldn’t function without Milton, which is one of the factors that led to his suicide.

 Johannes Gehrts depicted Rán as lurking beneath the waves, determined to pull others to their deaths, surrounded by the skulls of those who came before.
-Similarly Milton drowned at sea, trying to return to the old house which his fractured psyche saw as a palace and his death directly led to Lewis’s.
+Similarly Milton drowned at sea, trying to return to the old house which his fractured psyche saw as a palace.
+His death directly led to Lewis’s.
 I mentioned before that there is a commonality of death being foreshadowed in both texts but in What Remains of Edith Finch the characters go beyond that, they are infatuated by death.
 Milton’s artwork in the secret passages depicts key factors of his family members deaths.
 A cat for Molly, a swing for Calvin and a pumpkin for Barbara.
-If he is meant to be the embodiment of the goddess of the realm of the dead than this points toward that.
-Though other family members share this preoccupation with deaths it might be more of a grief process for them than idolising the demise of someone you never knew.
+If he is meant to be the embodiment of the goddess of the realm of the dead than this corroborates that.
+Though other family members share this preoccupation with death it may be more of a grief process for them as opposed to idolising the demise of someone you never knew.
 Sam, prior to his final hunting trip, left a photograph of the swing where Calvin died next to one of a deer.
-Though it is not the deer that kills Sam it still stands as a symbol, his and his twins deaths side by side.
+Though it is not the deer that kills Sam it is poignant imagery, his and his twins deaths side by side.
 Walter keeps Barbara’s boyfriends crutch mounted above his faux window in the bunker, the same boyfriend who is thought to have murdered her.

 If Edith Senior views the family as reincarnations of Norse Gods, starting with her father Odin as the All-father, it is not a stretch to see Lewis and Milton as Ægir and Rán.
-Edith Senior seems to have almost prophetic vision when it comes to her families deaths, Edith remarks that she have the shrines prepped prior to actual death.
+Edith Senior seems to have almost prophetic vision when it comes to her families deaths and Edith remarks that she almost has the shrines prepped prior to actual death.